Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 • Visit the Batana Eco-Museum (dedicated to Rovinj’s fishing heritage)

-• Take a painting or cooking class—many studios and schools welcome visitors
+• Take a painting or cooking class — many studios and schools welcome visitors

-• Dinner with a view—seafood risotto, Istrian pasta, and Croatian wine
+• Dinner with a view — seafood risotto, Istrian pasta, and Croatian wine

 That Backpacker Audrey Bergner and Nomadic Samuel slurping delicious ice cream gelato in Rovinj, Croatia

-🦑 What (and Where) to Eat in Rovinj: Foodie Must-Trys
+What to Eat in Rovinj

 Don’t miss: